MahmutEsadErman/focusflow/docs/Exercise_3_Unit_Tests.md

 - **Description:** Verifies `Team` creation with valid data.
 - **Assertions:**
     - Team object is not null.
-    - Name and description match expected values.
+    - Name matches expected value.
+    - Description matches expected value.

 #### 2. testAddMember
 - **Description:** Ensures a member can be added to a team.